ta4j/ta4j-wiki/Elliott-Wave-Indicators.md

 - You want to track multiple wave counts simultaneously
 - You need explicit invalidation price levels for stop placement

-### Recent changes relevant to this guide (last ~120 days)
+### Change tracking relevant to this guide

-- Commit `d6cb699f` expanded Elliott swing utility coverage and strengthened metadata/comparator usage.
+- This guide covers the stable Elliott API surface used in the `0.22.x` line (`ElliottTrendBias`, `ElliottTrendBiasIndicator`, scenario sets, analyzer/facade workflows, and confidence scoring behavior).
-- Commit `bebb758e` added the analyzer/facade trend-bias pipeline (`ElliottTrendBias`, `ElliottTrendBiasIndicator`, analyzer trend-bias output) and expanded pluggable confidence/swing infrastructure.
+- Confidence scoring applies softer penalties outside preferred extension ranges (rather than hard pass/fail), so marginally overextended wave-3/wave-5 structures are down-weighted instead of treated as binary invalid.
-- Confidence scoring now applies softer scoring outside preferred extension ranges (rather than hard pass/fail), so marginally overextended wave-3/wave-5 structures are penalized instead of treated as binary invalid.
+- For release-by-release history, see [Release Notes](Release-notes.md).

 ---